AliAtiah/SigRDE/README.md

 ---

 **Note**: This is research code.
 For production use, additional testing and validation are recommended.
+This software is not investment advice.